tibaes/capstone/capstone_proposal_template.md

 ### Solution Statement

 In literature there are a lot of examples of the capability that Convolution Neural Networks have to handle image classification problems.
-Our approach will follow a similar network as Kai et al. [1], composed by a few convolutional layers, followed by max-pooling and fully-connected layers, and finally the output layer.
+Our approach is inspired by the network of Kai et al. [1], so it will be composed by a few convolutional layers, followed by max-pooling and fully-connected layers, and finally the output layer.
 As input we use the dataset images.
 The output matches the fundamental type classes, so the output layer has only five nodes, one for each class: i) Arch, ii) Left Loop, iii) Right Loop, iv) Tented Arch, and v) Whorl.
 This approach allow us to measure the performance of the algorithm by computing its accuracy using the dataset labels.
 We use a python notebook with keras and tensorflow so our experiments can be easily replicated.

 ### Benchmark Model